Must01/currency_converter/README.md

         Create a .env file in the root directory.

-        Add your API key from ExchangeRate-API as follows: env
+        Add your API key from ExchangeRate-API:
+        env
         Copy